Old-Farmer/Copy_and_Translate/README.md

 ### Screenshot translate

-press `F4`, select the screen area, then translation results will be shown.
+Press `F4`, select the screen area, then translation results will be shown.
 Auto source language is not supported here.

 ## Run